 If you want to view the post-deployment script in the DAC package, it is recommended that you use the Unpack Data-tier Application functionality, which is available on computers running the client tools for SQL Server 2008 R2.

-When a data-tier application is deployed (either from Visual Studio or SQL Server Management Studio), the post-deployment script is not executed automatically against the target instance.
+When a data-tier application is deployed from Visual Studio, the post-deployment script is automatically executed against the master database on the target instance of SQL Server.
+However, when deploying a data-tier application from SQL Server Management Studio, the post-deployment script is not executed automatically against the target instance.
 In order to apply the script changes to the data-tier application, you must run and manually execute the script against the target instance and database used by the data-tier application.

 Visual Studio identifies a post-deployment script through the Build Action property associated with the script.
 To see the property, select the script in Solution Explorer and press F4 to set focus on the Properties window, and then find and review the Build Action property.
 For a post-deployment script, the property value should be PostDeploy.